Organ donation in Ireland

-The current law in Ireland requires the potential donor to opt in to becoming an organ donor.
-However, it is ultimately up to their family to make the decision whether or not the person is allowed to donate their organs after they die.
+The current law in Ireland requires a potential donor to opt in to becoming an organ donor.
+However, it is ultimately up to their family to make the decision whether or not the person can donate their organs after they die.

+New legislation introducing a soft opt out system of consent, in which consent for organ donation is assumed unless a person has opted out, is currently before the Irish upper house for consideration.

 Organ donation

+Organ Donation and Transplant Ireland (Gaelic: Deonú agus Trasphlandú Organ Éireann), part of Ireland's Health Service Executive, manages the overall process of donation and retrieval in Ireland.

 Donors in Ireland can be living or dead.
 Usually living donations consist of giving a kidney to a loved one.